Man arraigned in Niles murder and felonious assault

 WARREN

-Bond of $1 million was set today for Edward D. Anderson Jr., 20, after he pleaded not guilty to murder and two counts of felonious assault in Saturday’s stabbing death of a Campbell man and wounding of Anderson’s ex-girlfriend.
+Bond of $1 million was set Thursday for Edward D. Anderson Jr., 20, after he pleaded not guilty to murder and two counts of felonious assault in Saturday’s stabbing death in Niles of a Campbell man and wounding of Anderson’s ex-girlfriend.

 Judge Ronald Rice ordered that Anderson have no contact with hix ex-girlfriend or family members of his victims if he is able to be released on bond.